noahehall/theBookOfNoah/databases/mysql_new.md

     - slave falls behind because the master has a heavy load of updates in a short period of time
   - slave retrieves updates and records those updates in its `relay.log` file
   - after issueing statements in the `relay.log` file, records its new position ID number in the `master.info` file
+  - `replication states`
+    - see `show processlist`
+      - use on the master and slave
+      - at least one line will be related to replication statements
+      - `command` column
+        - `binlog dump`
+          - indicates a binary log thread on the master server
+        - `connect`
+          - value on the slave server indicates ???
 ###  USER ACCOUNT replication
     - setup a user account(s) dedicated to replication on both the master and the slave
       - best not to use ane xisting account for security reasons